 Major Redevelopment of Renowned Hospital

-The redevelopment of Broadmoor Hospital has a value of £250m.
-Our clients, up to our employment by the design and build contractor was West London mental Health Trust.
-The project started at inception stage in 2009 and is due to be completed in its entirety in 2016.
+Our client, up to our employment by the Design and Build Contractor was West London Mental Health Trust.
+The project started at the inception stage in 2009.
 Oxford Architects were engaged following an OJEU notification and appointment process.

-The new hospital will provide wards and facilities for 234 beds.
 The client had developed an outline brief for the wards only.
-Oxford architects, through extensive stakeholder design development meetings generated the brief for the Entrance Building, Central Building, perimeter security and secure external spaces.
+Through extensive stakeholder design development meetings, Oxford Architects generated the brief for the Entrance Building, Central Building, perimeter security and secure external spaces.
 These buildings and spaces provided facilities for administration, shops, recreation, archive, canteen, visitors, group therapy, security and faith areas.

 Oxford Architects were central to the development of the brief and subsequent design of these central facilities.
 Different departments engaged positively in the new concept of sharing space and facilities.
 Hand drawn sketch plans and diagrams played a central role in conveying ideas and developing stakeholder engagement.
 Stakeholders included clinicians, nurses, psychiatrists, psychologist, estates, security, department heads and head of service.
 Visits to other facilities in the UK also informed brief development.
 The final concept for the design was based on buildings surrounding a garden which was an innovative step for the whole team.

-The project is now instructed and the successful contractor, Kier, are currently on site.
-We are employed by Kier to provide technical checking of the output by their specialist designers and subcontractors.
-The construction stage design information is all developed in BIM.
-As well as providing Kier with a technical checking service, OA continue to liaise with the Trust and are responsible for the discharge of planning conditions.
-We are due to carry our PC inspection in Dec 2016.
+During the construction phase, we were employed by Kier to provide technical checking of the output by their specialist designers and subcontractors.
+The construction stage design information was developed in BIM.
+As well as providing Kier with a technical checking service, OA liaised with the Trust and were responsible for the discharge of planning conditions.

 - Sustainable design with predominant natural ventilation